 Beam-down

-The Beam-down unit at Masdar City is designed to provide a nominal power of 100 kWth .This configuration is outfitted with a central reflector which consists of multiple hyperboloids with the same focal points to redirect the solar beams reflected from the heliostats on or near to the ground.
-This configuration permits ventilation between the rings, has a light frame structure and reduces the wind effect.
+The Beam-down pilot plant at Masdar City is designed to provide a nominal power of 100 kWth .The beam-down configuration at Masdar uses a central reflector which consists of multiple flat mirrors to approximate a hyperboloid to redirect beam radiation reflected from each heliostat to a common focal point.
+The use of separate mmirrors on the central reflector permits ventilation between the rings, has a light frame structure and reduces the wind loads.
+The Masdar beam down design is also unusual in its use of a level heliostat field comprising three concentric rings of heliostats.
+This arrangement is not optimal for commercial plants but is well suited to the research activities for which the plant is intended.

 Triple Effect Absorption chiller